Base64 FAQ

 echo '</pre>';

-How to make the same in JavaScript
+How to do the same in JavaScript

 var str = 'https://localhost/?param1=¡Hola!&param2=¡Hola!';